 5 Common Treatments for Plantar Warts Shared By Our South Park Podiatrist

-Luckily, most plantar warts simply fade away, without any need for medical treatment, although this process can take up to two years.
 If you find yourself in constant stress of annoying or even painful warts, you should start planning on treating them with medications or all-natural home remedies.
-However, if even those options don’t work, we suggest consulting a South Park podiatrist and consider the following five common treatment plans below:
+However, if even those options don’t work, we suggest consulting a South Park podiatrist.
+In the meantime, consider the following five common treatment plans below:

 Cryotherapy is one of the most popular wart removal treatments and involves applying liquid nitrogen to your wart.
 Although, this can be a painful process, so don’t be surprised to have to option of getting the area around your wart numbed beforehand.